Grand jury hands up indictments - Miami Valley Today

 By Jordan Green

-TROY — The Miami County grand jury issued indictments for possession of cocaine and fentanyl-related compounds, rape, gross sexual imposition, among other charges on Wednesday, May 10.
+TROY — The Miami County grand jury issued indictments for failure to provide notice of change of address and for escape from detention on Thursday, May 11.

-• Devan C. Boone, of Dayton, 23, was indicted on one count of possession of cocaine, a fifth-degree felony.
+• Daniel R. Fitzpatrick, 27, at large, was indicted on one count of failure to provide notice of change of address, a fourth-degree felony, for failing to notify the change according to the requirements of a previous conviction.

-• Jerry L. North, of West Milton, 59, was indicted on three counts of rape, a first-degree felony, and two counts of gross sexual imposition, a third-degree felony, for sexual conduct with a minor under the age of thirteen, and one count of intimidation of an attorney, victim, or witness in a criminal case, a third-degree felony.

-• Samantha J. Gansheimer, of Piqua, 44, was indicted on one count of possession of a fentanyl-related compound, a fifth-degree felony.
+• Anthony W. Smith, 55, of Troy, was indicted on one count of escape, a third-degree felony, for attempted escape while under detention for a felony conviction.

 The writer is a regular contributor to Miami Valley Today and Miami Valley Sunday News.